 By: Zandria Johnson

 In June 2019, 18 volunteers visited the country of Benin to give back to the community.
-Here are the top 5 questions about the trip, answered!
+Below are the top 5 questions about the trip, answered!

 Q: What did you do there?

-Q: What is the native language/were the students able to understand English?
+Q: What is the native language in Benin?
+Were the students able to understand English?

 Q: Where did you stay?